-G2 SWIP Posting & Publicity.
-To ensure community members are aware of and can access the SWIP, each SWME must-within one month of their SWIP approval-post their approved SWIP on their website and submit one press release about their SWIP to local newspapers within two months of SWIP approval.
+(Adopted 12/10/2020) G2 SWIP Posting & Publicity To ensure community members are aware of and can access the SWIP, each SWME must-within one month of their SWIP approval-post their approved SWIP on their website and submit one press release about their SWIP to local newspapers within two months of SWIP approval.
 DOCUMENTATION (only required in annual SWIP reports): 1.
 First (1st) Year SWIP Report: supply website link of SWIP and attach press release along with date released and list of newspapers where it was sent.
-Within one month of ANR & WSWMD Board of Supervisors SWIP approval, the SWIP will be posted Plan for Posting and Press on the District website and Facebook page.
-Within two months of SWIP approval, a press release Release: about the SWIP, the adoption process, and how to comment on the document, will be sent to the Brattleboro Reformer, Deerfield Valley News, and the Commons.
+Plan for Posting and Press Release: Within one month of ANR & WSWMD Board of Supervisors SWIP approval, the SWIP will be posted on the District website and Facebook page.
+Within two months of SWIP approval, a press release about the SWIP, the adoption process, and how to comment on the document, will be sent to the Brattleboro Reformer, Deerfield Valley News, and the Commons.
 The District's First (1st) Year SWIP Report will provide a website link to the SWIP, copies of press releases, as well as published articles.

-M2MMD 201 VSWMD Solid Waste Implementation Plan 2020-2025 G3 A-Z Waste & Recycling Guide.
-To ensure community members have access to local information on state disposal bans and how to reuse, recycle, donate, compost, and safely dispose of their unwanted materials, each SWME will develop and maintain an A-Z guide on their website that lists regional management options for various materials.
+G3 A-Z Waste & Recycling Guide To ensure community members have access to local information on state disposal bans and how to reuse, recycle, donate, compost, and safely dispose of their unwanted materials, each SWME will develop and maintain an A-Z guide on their website that lists regional management options for various materials.
 This guide must be updated on the SWMEs website within the first SWIP year and remain accurate throughout the SWIP term.
 The list must contain, at minimum, information on how to manage, recycle, or divert all state disposal banned items in addition to information on where to recycle/reuse the following materials: clothing/textiles, asphalt shingles and drywall, sharps, pharmaceuticals, and food for donation.
 DOCUMENTATION (only required in annual SWIP reports): 1.
 Provide A-Z website link in annual SWIP report.
 2. A-Z website link must be easily found from the district, alliance or town's website within 2 clicks or fewer from the homepage.
 3. Publicize the A-Z Waste & Recycling Guide with at least two forms of outreach annually throughout the SWIP term.
-Plan for Updating Webpage: WSWMD implemented an A-Z Waste & Recycling Guide on its website upon adoption of its first SWIP.
+Plan for Updating Webpage: The District's A-Z Guide is available on every page of our website, with primary access through the home page: https://windhamsolidwaste.org/ WSWMD implemented an A-Z Waste & Recycling Guide on its website upon adoption of its first SWIP.
 The District designed a new website in spring 2020 which features a link to the A-Z Guide on every webpage.
-The A-Z listing includes how to manage, recycle, or divert all state disposal banned items in addition to information on where to recycle/reuse: clothing/textiles, asphalt shingles and drywall, sharps, pharmaceuticals, and food for donation.
+The A-Z listing includes how to manage, recycle, or divert all state disposal banned items in addition to information on where to recycle or reuse: clothing/textiles, asphalt shingles and drywall, sharps, pharmaceuticals, and food for donation.
 We regularly populate it with new listings as we get "what do I do with" inquiries, discover new items worth listing, or to update reduction, reuse, recycling, or proper disposal information.
 Listings contain local, regional, and national management options.
-Staff has worked with the Town of Brattleboro to merge their "What do I do with" listings with the District's; and, is working with the website designer to format the Guide for posting or hyperlinking on Member Town websites.
-Plan for Publicity: District staff promotes the A-Z Guide on flyers and other outreach materials.
-The A-Z Guide is posted periodically on our Facebook page.
-We will continue to promote the listing in this manner.
+Staff has worked with the Town of Brattleboro to merge their "What do I do with" listings with the District's; and, is working with the website designer to format the Guide for posting or